 Here is some of the common terminology you’ll hear for glaciers:

 When glaciers erode a valley, they create U-shaped valleys.
 Whereas streams carve out V-shaped valleys.
-For rivers, it mainly has one point of contact.
-But glaciers have contact everywhere which gives it a bowl shape.
+Rivers mainly have one point of contact.
+But glaciers have contact everywhere which gives them a bowl shape.

-At top of glacial valley, it has a head-wall called “cirque”.
-Cirques are concave in shape and form near or at the bottom of mountains.
+At the top of the glacial valley, it has a head-wall called “cirque”.
+Cirques are concave in shape and form near or at the bottom of the mountains.